MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

             "source-id-2": 6
           }
         ]
-      }
     },
     {
-      "fourth_notice_code": {
+      "noticeCode": "fourth_notice_code",
         "affectedSourcesCount": 1,
         "affectedSources": [
           {
-            "source_id": "source-id-5",
+            "sourceId": "source-id-5",
-            "source_url": "url to the latest version of the dataset issued by source-id-5" }
+            "sourceUrl": "url to the latest version of the dataset issued by source-id-5" }
         ],
         "countPerSource": [